Breeder Seed

 Application for Variety Certification Eligibility

 Each new seed variety of crop kinds exempt from registration, which will be identified by variety name on official seed certification tags must have its certification eligibility recognized by CSGA.
-An Application for Variety Certification Eligibility, including applicable fees, a variety description and a reference seed sample is sent to the CSGA office in the first year of official seed crop certification in Canada.
+An Application for Variety Certification Eligibility (Form 300) and variety description (Appendix 1.1 – 1.4) is submitted via SeedCert and a reference seed sample is sent to the CSGA office in the first year of official seed crop certification in Canada.
 This form is not required for most experimental or Breeder seed crops.

 Application for Approval of Breeder Seed Not Certified by the CSGA